hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 <style> li { font-size: 100%; line-height: 23px; max-width: none; } </style>

 * In Grafana, the persistence by default is disabled.
 In case the Grafana pod gets terminated for some reason, you will lose all your data.
 In production deployment, such as HPE GreenLake for Containers, this needs to be enabled to prevent any data lose,  *persistence.enabled: true*
-* In Prometheus, the DaemonSet deployment of the Node Exporter is trying to mount the *hostPath* volume to the container root “/”, which violates against one deployed OPA policy to the K8s cluster for FS mount protections.
-Therefore, the DaemonSet deployment will never be ready, keep showing below warning event:
+* In Prometheus, the DaemonSet deployment of the Node Exporter is trying to mount the *hostPath* volume to the container root “/”, which violates against one deployed OPA (Open Policy Agent) policy to the K8s cluster for FS mount protections.
+Therefore, the DaemonSet deployment will never be ready, keep showing the warning events as *Warning  FailedCreate daemonset-controller  Error creating: admission webhook "soft-validate.hpecp.hpe.com" denied the request: Hostpath ("/") referenced in volume is not valid for this namespace because of FS Mount protections.*

-**
-Warning  FailedCreate daemonset-controller  Error creating: admission webhook "soft-validate.hpecp.hpe.com" denied the request: Hostpath ("/") referenced in volume is not valid for this namespace because of FS Mount protections.
-**

 #### Run Terraform